minprog/progbg2/intro/index.md

 recursive implementation, but there are problems where only a recursive implementation can be used.
-For example printing all possible lists of length 3 with elements 'a' and 'b' can be surprisingly easily implemented with use of recursion as:
+For example printing all possible lists of length 3 with elements 'a' and 'b' can be surprisingly easily implemented with use of recursion:

     def print_all_lists(list, n, elements):
         if n==0:                     # stop condition